NCAR/cesm_unit_test_tutorial/README.rst

   make -j 4 -f Makefile.utest CIMEROOT=${CIMEROOT} config

-You can also rerun that command to clean out the unit test build and start from scratch.
+You can also rerun that command to clean out an existing unit test build and start from scratch.

 Then, to build and run the unit tests, run::